 Our experienced team, several of whom have been with A49 for over 20 years, ensure the practical and economical aspects of the project are met.
 Fresh ideas from the younger generations are always incorporated into the concept stage.
 The nature of this team approach has long been our hallmark.

 The diversity of our team enables us to create a broad range of architectural styles.
 From modern and striking, to contemporary and traditional.
 We approach each project differently and believe that each one should have its own distinctive character.

 Architects 49 has, over the years, garnered a number of awards both locally and internationally, dating as far back as 1987.

 Our founder, Nithi Sthapitanonda, an alumnus of Chulalongkorn University and University of Illinois at Urbana-Champaign, founded Architects 49 in 1983.
-During his years at A49, he has held the position of President of the Association of Siamese Architects under Royal Patronage between 1992-1994 and been the Secretary General for the Architect Council of Thailand during 2000-2002.
-In 2002, he also received the honor of being named by the Ministry of Culture as a “National Artist” in Contemporary Architecture.
+During his years at A49, he has held the position of President of the Association of Siamese Architects under Royal Patronage between 1992-1994 and the Secretary General for the Architect Council of Thailand from 2000-2002.
+In 2002, he received the honor of being named by the Ministry of Culture as a “National Artist” in Contemporary Architecture.

 Nithi was appointed Honorary Member of the Japan Institute of Architects (JIA) in 1995 and Honorary Fellow of the American Institute of Architects (AIA) in the USA in 2008.
 In 2013, he received an Honorary Doctorate in Science in the field of Architecture from Sripatum University.
 Additionally, he has served on a number of boards and acted as a trustee for various organizations.
 Nithi has also chaired several judging committees for numerous prestigious awards, ranging from the Thai Ministry of Culture to Silpakorn University.